-From Zagreb you can also fly to Dubrovnik, Brac, Zadar, Pula and Osijek. 👉 You'll find all offers here
+From Zagreb you can also fly to the cities of Dubrovnik, Brac, Zadar, Pula and Osijek. 👉 You'll find all offers here

-Once you land to Split, it's easy to reach the city (choose a shuttle bus, a local bus or a taxi.
-We recommend to pre-book a private car transfer for the price of local taxi!
+We recommend you to pre-book a private car transfer for the price of local taxi!
 It will drop you off at your accommodation, ferry port or bus station, depending on your wishes.

 The distance between Zagreb and Split is 408 kilometers.
 If driving between these two cities, you can expect approximately a 4-hour drive, depending on the traffic.

 When you leave Zagreb, enter the A1 motorway at Lucko and follow the signs all the way to Split.
 Take in consideration it that motorways in Croatia are subject to tolls.
 A one-way tool between Zagreb and Split will cost you around €25.

 However, you can choose to drive along the old highway between Zagreb and Split but this will take you longer because of speed restrictions.

 This is ideal is you have more time and you can explore the small places along the way such as Rastoke, Plitvice and Korenica.

 For completely stress-free transfer between Zagreb and Split, we suggest booking your private car transfer.

 The driver will pick you up from your hotel/apartment or Zagreb airport, and drive you directly to your Split accommodation.
 The journey takes around 4 hours.
 We are sure you'll enjoy this ride.